Heri Mohr

 Heri Hjalt Mohr (born 13 May 1997) is a Faroese football player.
-He plays for HB.
+He plays for Norwegian side Strømmen.

 International career

 He was first called up to the Faroe Islands national football team in September 2020, but did not play.

 He made his debut on 1 September 2021 in a World Cup qualifier against Israel, a 0–4 home loss.
 He substituted Gunnar Vatnhamar in the 76th minute.